like2000/PyHEADTAIL/README.md

    	   PEP8 corrections in the slices and longitudinal_impedance modules and renaming of some classes and variables.
    	   Corrected cut_left and cut_right calculation for n_sigma (divided by 2).
-       Documentation quite improved in the slices and longitudinal_impedance modules.
+       Documentation has been improved in the slices and longitudinal_impedance modules.
   	   The monitors module and the various plots modules have been revised according to these reorganisations; the same is true for the main files